josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 Progressive abortion referendums were on the ballots in multiple states; most passed, even in states where Trump (who of course actively facilitated the Supreme Court's gutting of Roe v.
 Wade), won overwhelmingly.

 My neighboring state, despite being deeply red, passed a very progressive minimum wage law, as did Alaska.
-Trump won both of those states, and is openly hostile to workers.
+Paid sick leave was included, and also passed in Nebraska.
+Yet Trump won all of those states, and is openly hostile to workers.

 Classically Democratic policies like marriage equality remain overwhelmingly popular, and several were passed in this election—some, again, even in states that went to Trump, even though many of his supporters want to make anything having to do with LGBTQIA+ identities literally criminal.